HMS Richmond (F239)

-HMS Richmond is a Type 23 frigate of the Royal Navy.
+HMS Richmond was a Type 23 frigate of the Royal Navy that was formally withdrawn from service in 2026.
 She was launched on 6 April 1993 by Lady Hill-Norton, wife of the late Admiral of the Fleet The Lord Hill-Norton, and was the last warship to be built by Swan Hunter Shipbuilders.
 She sailed from the builders on the River Tyne in November 1994.
-She is named for the Dukedom of Richmond.
+She was named for the Dukedom of Richmond.

 Operational history

 1995–2000

 Richmond was first deployed in 1997 to the Far East as part of the 'Ocean Wave 97' Task Group.
 One of the most interesting visits she made was to the Russian port of Vladivostok, an important Russian naval base, where she became the first Royal Navy vessel to visit in over 100 years.
 Also that year Richmond escorted the royal yacht on the ship's final leg of her final tour of the United Kingdom prior to her decommissioning.

 In 1998 Richmond participated in two significant NATO naval exercises and arrived in New York where she was involved in the US Navy Fleet Week.
 In 1999 Richmond was dispatched to the South Atlantic as part of Atlantic Patrol Task (South) and underwent a major overhaul which concluded in 2000.